metno/pyaerocom/docs/intro.rst

 Access to AeroCom users database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The AeroCom users database contains model diagnostics from all AeroCom phases, ready for analysis.
+The AeroCom users database hosted on the MET Norway servers contains model diagnostics from all AeroCom phases, ready for analysis.

 If you wish to get access to the database, please follow the instructions provided in the following link: